-A tilde server is a public access server running any operating system.
-These servers are hosted in various ways on various technologies, ranging from a Raspberry Pi at someones home, to powerful dedicated servers in the Cloud, and nearly everything in between.
+A "tilde" server is a public access server running any operating system.
+These servers are hosted in various ways with many different technologies, ranging from a Raspberry Pi at someones home, to powerful dedicated servers in the Cloud, and nearly everything in between.

 The tildeverse allows learning and using UNIX, Linux, BSD, and other operating systems without having to have the system installed on your computers or servers.
 When members were asked, the common responses were that tildes are free, not for profit, inclusive, everyones welcomed, and is seen as a safe place for pro-foss beliefs and homebrewed tools.

 Despite most similar services requiring a paid membership, or being completely paid, the tildeverse offers many things for free with optional donations.